fedi-to/fedi-to.github.io/webap.md

 Same as `https`, with the following additional restrictions:

-1. Username and password are not allowed for this scheme.
+1. Userinfo is not allowed for this scheme, and if present, MUST be ignored.

 See [RFC9110, Section 4.2.2](https://www.iana.org/go/rfc9110) for `https`.